 We arrived on campus.
 Barely in time.
 It was worth the mad dash from our parking spot on University Avenue to the pregame band concert at Union South.
 Few attempted to dodge the drizzle as the masses gathered to soak in the weather and the sounds of the UW band.
 I brought friends of mine – supporters of The Hoosiers and I’m glad they were part of the action – literally.
 Famed band director Mike Leckrone asked if any Indiana fans were in the crowd – naturally, I shouted and pointed out my friends who suddenly had thousands of Badger eyes glaring in their direction.
 Leckrone shared that he was from Indiana and our friends made the “IU” symbol with their arms, to which Leckrone replied, “None of that now!”
 It’s kind of a welcome by fire.

 Continue reading “Game 213: Indiana @ #19 Wisconsin”

-Due to basketball’s domination in the state of Indiana and a lack of winning seasons in the past decade, the Hoosier football program is starving for attention in the Big Ten.
+Due to basketball’s domination in the state of Indiana and a shortage of winning seasons in the past decade, the Hoosier football program is starving for attention in the Big Ten.
 However, they have all the ingredients in Bloomington to be successful.
 John Mellencamp, an IU alum, donated a beautiful practice facility and the campus itself is very attractive.
 Memorial Stadium is hard to miss on campus.
 It’s old-fashioned press box and extremely high facades seem to go right up into the sky.
-Once you enter the stadium, there are winding paths and hills that provide many different perspectives of the game.
-Recently, Memorial Stadium has undergone a facelift with world class weight lifting facilities and added seats that closed one end of the stadium creating a horseshoe.
+Recently, Memorial Stadium has undergone a facelift with world class weight lifting facilities and added seats that closed both ends of the stadium.
 All these pieces make Memorial Stadium primed to be a cauldron of excitement.